gloryannen/Bored-App/proposal.md

 * This app will use the Bored API to access data such as :

   * Activities - Receive activities based on specified criteria or get a random activity by not selecting a criteria at all
-  * Type - Select from a wide varitiy of activity types such as charity, educational, music, social, relaxation, and many more
+  * Type - Select from a wide variety of activity types such as charity, educational, music, social, relaxation, and many more
   * Participants - Choose how many people may be involved in the activity
   * Price Range - Choose from price ranges (Free, $, $$, $$$)